 These chocolate swirl buns are buttery, flaky, chocolatey and everything you ever hoped for breakfast!

-For the filling, I remembered one of the snacks I used to have when I was a child.
+For the filling for these chocolate swirl buns, I remembered one of the snacks I used to have when I was a child.
 One of my best friends would come over after school every day ‘to do homework’ and if we were out of biscuits we would smother slices of bread with butter, sprinkle some sugar and cocoa powder on top and put everything in the microwave for 30 seconds.
 We would end up with warm soft bread and a delicious and quick chocolate paste.
 It was easy, it hit all the spots and it was the perfect snack after a long day.
 I tried something similar for my chocolate swirl buns and Eureka it worked!
-Moral of the story: your 13 years old self knows better and you should listen to her/him sometimes instead of wasting your time creating some fancier coffee pastry cream or hazelnut paste.
+Moral of the story: your 13-year-old self knows better and you should listen to her/him sometimes instead of wasting your time creating some fancier coffee pastry cream or hazelnut paste.

 To preserve them at their best, don’t hesitate to freeze them if you have that option.
 Individually wrap them in a layer of cling film and then aluminum foil, and place the chocolate swirl buns in a freezing bag.
 You can keep them in the freezer for up to 1 month.
 Defrost at room temperature (it should take around 1h).